faizanbashir/faizanbashir.github.io/_posts/2020-01-19-adding-limited-access-iam-user-to-eks-cluster.md

 ***

 ### Configure AWS CLI
-Configuring your AWS CLI with a new user is as simple as running the `aws configure` command and providing the `AWS Access Key ID` and the `AWS Secret Access Key`, the `Default region name` and `Default Output format` is optional though.
+Configuring your AWS CLI with a new user is as simple as running the `aws configure` command and providing the `AWS Access Key ID` and the `AWS Secret Access Key`, the `Default region name` and `Default Output format` are optional though.

 {% highlight shell %}
 $ aws configure --profile eks-user